List of Power Rangers Megaforce characters: Gosei

 Gosei is a supernatural guardian, who was mentored by Zordon and was tasked to be Earth's guardian.
-Awakened by the threat of the Warstar, he summons five teenagers to become the Mega Rangers.
-He has taken the appearance of a tiki head, believing it would ease the Rangers into accepting his existence as it is something they are familiar with.
+Awakened by the threat of the Warstar, he summons five teenagers to become the Mega Rangers power card and words.
+He has taken the appearance of a tiki head, believing it would ease the Rangers into accepting his existence as it is something they are familiar with.[1]
 The Gosei Morphers are modelled after him and the Megazords in Power Rangers Megaforce are named after him.
-Whereas the Zords in Power Rangers Super Megaforce are not.
+In Super Megaforce Troy tells Gosei to locate Robo Knight but he won't, Gosei give the rangers with there new Morphers and new zords to banish armada from earth.

 Gosei is voiced by Geoffrey Dolan in the TV series and by Jamieson Price in the video game adaption.

 Tensou

 Tensou is Gosei's shy and clumsy robotic assistant who assists the Rangers by providing their arsenal as well as locating their enemies with an advanced radar system if they are on Earth.
 He can also speak Andresian.

 Tensou is voiced by Estevez Gillespie.